kwgarylam/YCI_ArduinoLesson/exercises/WaterHeater/README_WatherHeater.md

 A set of technical specification was produced and meet some elements of the brief.

-- By interpreting the client brief into operational requirements, prepare a technical specification for a user-friendly system that can handle some unexpected events.
+- By interpreting the client brief into operational requirements, prepare a technical specification for a user-friendly system that can handle some unexpected events.(At least 2 - 3 paragraphs)

 ---

 #### **Examples:**

-**Technical Specification:** (2 - 3 paragraphs)
+**Technical Specification:**

 The car pressure washer system will be designed to indicate the selected option (cold rinse or hot wash), operate the DC motor for up to 10 seconds for the cold rinse option when the spray lever is pressed, indicate when the hot water has reached a minimum temperature (37.C), and operate the DC motor for up to 10 seconds for the hot wash option after the minimum temperature (37.C) is reached and when the spray lever is pressed.

 The system must indicate if a cold rinse (Option 1) or a hot wash (Option 2) has been selected by the user.
 The DC motor should operate for up to 10 seconds when the spray control lever is pressed for the cold rinse option.
 If the control lever is released, the DC motor will stop.